 Although Apple has pre-installed a video player -QuickTime on Mac, it has many playback restrictions.
 The software doesn't allow you to open MKV, AVI, 8K, WMV, WMA, etc. video or audio files, and it even freezes when playing a 4K video.
 That’s why we found VLC as an alternative.

 Cisdem Video Player is a worthy competitor to VLC, providing versatile playback, perfect system compatibility, and stability updates.
-It stands out among other players due to the intuitive interface and advanced feature set.
+It stands out among other players due to its intuitive interface and advanced feature set.
 Besides playing MP4, you can pretty much any media file like MKV, MOV, FLAC, M4V, etc. you throw at it.
 Moreover, it enables you to play videos in any resolution, be it HD or UHD.

 In terms of video quality, I made a comparison between Cisdem Video Player and VLC.
 In my view, the image from Cisdem Video Player is softer and smoother.
 It seems to add a layer of filter, making the image more movie-like texture.
 Anyway, it will protect our eyes.

 Step 1.
-Download, install the application and run it on your Mac.
+Download, install the application, and run it on your Mac.

 Step 2.
 Add an MP4 video to Cisdem Video Player.
 There are various ways: